lookmanbili/xeo-architecture/README.md

 - **The Wozniak Query Test:** To validate the routing logic, the system uses the "Wozniak Query" ("Who’s the wizard who built the Apple II almost entirely by himself?").
 This serves as a benchmark for the Router's ability to identify hardware-history keywords and successfully shuffle the "Computer Science" expert into the active VRAM slot.

-# Main Projected Operational Benefits

-- **Lower VRAM Requirement:** Standard MoE forces all experts into VRAM, requiring expensive, multi-GPU setups.
-SMoE keeps experts in System RAM, only loading one into the "X-Slot" when needed.
-This allows users and enterprises to run massive, gazillion-parameter models on single consumer GPUs, slashing hardware costs tremendously.
-- **Lower Energy Cost:** Standard LLM and MoE architectures require massive power to keep an entire GPU cluster idling and cooled, as every parameter must remain resident in VRAM.
-SMoE Architecture slashes energy consumption tremendously by operating on a single GPU.
-By only 'powering up' one expert in the X-Slot at a time, it eliminates the massive electrical overhead and industrial cooling requirements of enterprise data centers.

 # Main Projected Operational Challenges